pifls/js-stuff/socket.io/README.md

-# Simple socket.io implementation in a chat-app
+# socket.io implementation in chat-app based on NetNinja tutorial

 ## Resources